My loneliness story began long before I had ever thought about writing a book or creating an e-course or even becoming a family wellness coach.

 It started with my own story of being an isolated mom.

-And, frankly, if it weren’t for this community that I’ve created I would probably still feel lonely most of the time.
+And, frankly, if it weren’t for the membership community of moms around the world that I’ve worked with for the past eight years I would still feel lonely most of the time.

-I need to write more about loneliness and WHY we’re lonely.
+We need to talk about loneliness and WHY we’re lonely.

 It’s not ME.
 It’s not YOU.